olewsaa/Yacht-computer/pat/README.md

 The script update.pos.pat.conf.py will request a position from the Signal K server and update the pat config file.
 Runing this before launching pat your current position will be used.
+As you sail along towards your destination your position changes and you need to restart pat to get the current position.

 ## Position from OpenPlotter
-Pat have an interface to gpsd to obtain position from GPS when composing a position report.
-When no GPS is attached on USB this becomes a bit more complicated.
+Pat has an interface to gpsd to obtain position from GPS when composing a position report.
+When no GPS is attached on USB this becomes a bit more complicated as gpsd expect more than just the position.

 OpenPlotter is a hub on board and it accept GPS from both AIS transceiver and chart plotter.
-The chart plotter GPS provide all needed data to fulfill gpsd's needs.
-It want a bit more data than just time/lat/long.
+The chart plotter GPS provide all needed data to fulfill gpsd's needs, it want a bit more data than just time/lat/long.
+Data is exported over tcp on a dedicated port (default 10110) as NMEA183 sentences which gpsd happily accept.

 Editing the gpsd config file at /etc/defaults/gpsd (in this repo) will enable gpsd to receive it's GPS data from OpenPlotter instead of a USB GPS.
 OpenPlotter must be configured